xrplevm/docs.xrplevm.org/pages/developers/developing-smart-contracts/develop-a-smart-contract.md

    - **Hardhat** for advanced project management and automation.
 3. **Wallet:**
    - **MetaMask** to interact with the XRPL EVM network.
-4. **AI Tools (2025-Ready):**
-   - Use AI-powered tools like GitHub Copilot or ChatGPT to assist with Solidity code generation, testing, and debugging.

 ---

 ## Development Workflow